zonemaster/zonemaster-backend/docs/API.md

 Checks the `"params"` structure for syntax coherence.
 It is very strict on what is allowed and what is not to avoid any SQL injection and cross site scripting attempts.
-It also checks the domain name for syntax to ensure the domain name seems to be a valid domain name and a test by the *ZOnemaster Engine* can be started.
+It also checks the domain name for syntax to ensure the domain name seems to be a valid domain name and a test by the *Zonemaster Engine* can be started.

 Example request:
 ```json